jsh58/DMRfinder/README.md

 * [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 * [DSS](http://www.bioconductor.org/packages/release/bioc/html/DSS.html).
 This package requires [R](https://www.r-project.org/) and [Bioconductor](http://www.bioconductor.org/install/).
 DMRfinder scripts have been tested with Rscript version 3.3.1.
 * [Python](https://www.python.org/downloads/).
 DMRfinder scripts have been tested with Python versions 2.7.12 and 3.5.2.
-<br><br>

 Optional:
-* [SAMtools](http://www.htslib.org/).
+* [Samtools](http://www.htslib.org/).
 If this is installed, the output from Bismark will be converted to BAM; otherwise, the output will be gzip-compressed.
 Either output can be analyzed by DMRfinder, as described [below](#extract).
 <br><br>

 ## Alignment <a name="align"></a>

 To identify the methylation status of genomic cytosines, the high-throughput sequence reads from a MethylC-seq run first must be aligned to a reference genome.
 To accomplish this, Bismark [[1](#ref1)] performs an in silico bisulfite conversion of both the reads and the reference genome, and then uses Bowtie2 [[3](#ref3)] to align the reads to the reference.
 Reads with a single optimal alignment are further analyzed for methylation status; reference cytosines that were sequenced as thymines are labeled unmethylated, and those that remained as cytosines are labeled methylated.
 All methylation calls are made with respect to the forward strand, so for reads that align to the reverse strand of the genome, methylation calls appear on the guanine bases.
 Bismark classifies each methylation call based on the sequence context (CpG/CHG/CHH).

 There are many command-line options in Bismark, which are described in the [User Guide](https://rawgit.com/FelixKrueger/Bismark/master/Docs/Bismark_User_Guide.html).
-Of note, because Bismark relies on the alignments produced by Bowtie2, most of the Bowtie2 command-line options are available with Bismark as well (a full description of the Bowtie2 options can be found in the [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).
+Of note, because Bismark relies on the alignments produced by Bowtie2, most of the Bowtie2 command-line options are available with Bismark as well (a full description of the Bowtie2 options can be found in the [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)).

 Following alignment, some researchers choose to remove reads that may be PCR duplicates.
 We do not recommend using Bismark's deduplication script for this purpose; it simply keeps the first read at a given position in the alignment file and eliminates the rest, regardless of the reads' sequences or methylation information.

 A [bug](https://github.com/FelixKrueger/Bismark/issues/56) related to ambiguous read alignments crept into version 0.16.0 of Bismark.
-Until this is [fixed](https://github.com/FelixKrueger/Bismark/pull/58), we recommend [version 0.15.0](http://github.com/FelixKrueger/Bismark/archive/v0.15.0.tar.gz).
+Until this is [fixed](https://github.com/FelixKrueger/Bismark/pull/58), we recommend [version 0.15.0](https://github.com/FelixKrueger/Bismark/releases/tag/v0.15.0).

 ## Extracting methylation counts <a name="extract"></a>